 Acquisitions, joint ventures, and strategic alliances may have an adverse effect on our business.
 We expect to continue making acquisitions and entering into joint ventures and strategic alliances as part of our long-term business strategy.
 For example, in March 2022 we completed our acquisition of Nuance Communications, Inc., and in October 2023 we completed our acquisition of Activision Blizzard, Inc. ("Activision Blizzard").
 In January 2023 we announced the third phase of our OpenAI strategic partnership.
 Acquisitions and other transactions and arrangements involve significant challenges and risks, including that they do not advance our business strategy, that we get an unsatisfactory return on our investment, that they raise new compliance-related obligations and challenges, that we have difficulty integrating and retaining new employees, business systems, and technology, that they distract management from our other businesses, or that announced transactions may not be completed.
 If an arrangement fails to adequately anticipate changing circumstances and interests of a party, it may result in early termination or renegotiation of the arrangement.
+We also have limited ability to control or influence third parties with whom we have arrangements, which may impact our ability to realize the anticipated benefits.
 The success of these transactions and arrangements will depend in part on our ability to leverage them to enhance our existing products and services or develop compelling new ones, as well as acquired companies' ability to meet our policies and processes in areas such as data governance, privacy, and cybersecurity.
 It may take longer than expected to realize the full benefits from these transactions and arrangements such as increased revenue or enhanced efficiencies, or the benefits may ultimately be smaller than we expected.
 In addition, an acquisition may be subject to challenge even after it has been completed.
 For example, the Federal Trade Commission continues to challenge our Activision Blizzard acquisition and could, if successful, alter or unwind the transaction.
 These events could adversely affect our consolidated financial statements.